-Because we need to cancel your old service, you may see an early cancellation charge on your invoice.
+Because we need to cancel your old fixed-line service, you may see an early cancellation charge on your invoice.
 This early cancellation charge will be credited once your new service is active.

 This is because fixed-line broadband services don't actually 'relocate'.
 We simply cancel your old service and give you a new one.
 Then we transfer across your email and other details.

 NOTE: Internode does not offer pro rata credits.
 Only full months billed in advance will be credited towards your old service/s.

 You may see two monthly charges on your next invoice.
 The first monthly fee is for the current month, billed in arrears.
 The second fee is for the next month, billed in advance.
 Your future invoices will only have one monthly fee (billed in advance).